maxcountryman/modern-cljs/doc/tutorial-04.md

 ## The fun part

-In this last paragraph of the tutorial you can start to have some fun with the brepl and the CLJ http-server we introduced in [tutorial 3][16]
+In this last paragraph of the tutorial you can start to have some fun with the repl and the CLJ http-server we introduced in [tutorial 3][16]

 0. launch the compile task in auto mode: `$ lein cljsbuild auto`
 1. launch the brepl: `$ lein trampoline cljsbuild repl-listen`